 - Target Age: 8 – 22

-- For Parents: Chore management app, auto transfer allowance, allocate allowance to specific stores, pay interest on your child’s savings, send money instantly to kids account, real time transaction notifications, ATM parental controls, ability to switch card(s) on and off, retail and online store specific spending controls, open investment accounts for kids and approve every stock trade, and more.
+- For Parents: Chore management app, auto transfer allowance, pay interest on savings, send money instantly, real time transaction notifications, ATM parental controls, ability to switch card(s) on and off, retail and online store specific spending controls, open investment accounts for kids and approve every stock trade, and more.

-- For Kids: Set personal savings goals, prepaid interest on savings, save your change with Round Ups, educational financial literacy app, invest in stocks (with parental approval), add own funds via direct deposit (when employed), create custom card designs with photos, and more.
+- For Kids: Set personal savings goals, get interest on savings, save your change with Round Ups, educational financial literacy app, invest in stocks (with parental approval), add funds via direct deposit (when employed), create custom card designs with photos, and more.

 Greenlight lets you create a chore list that your child can work through to earn money and other perks.
-You can also set automatic allowance deposits on a weekly or monthly basis in addition or if you prefer giving your children a set amount of money each week.
-And if you ever need to fund your child’s account in a matter of minutes, you can make an instant transfer through the app.
+You can also set up automatic deposits on a weekly or monthly basis and if you ever need to fund their account quickly, you can make an instant transfer through the app.

 You can learn more at about the Greenlight Debit card for kids on their website.